Prehab Wellbeing

 Information you may find helpful

-Macmillan have created additional tools to support patients with an uncertainty of their diagnosis and how to tell people that they have been diagnosed with cancer.
+Macmillan have created additional tools to support you during this time of uncertainty.
+This includes advice on how to tell people that you have been diagnosed with cancer.
 These can be found below: